segmentio/segment-docs/src/connections/sources/source-functions.md

 ### Creating your Source Function

 To create a Source Function:
-1. Go to [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog) in the Segment App Catalog.
+1. Go to [Functions tab](https://app.segment.com/goto-my-workspace/functions/catalog) in the Segment Catalog within your workspace.
-2. Click the `+ New Function` button.
+2. Click the `New Function` button.
 3. Select `Source Function` and click the `Build` button.

 ![Create a Source Function](images/create.png)

 ### Writing your Function

-The Code Editor page appears after you click `Build` button.
+After you click `Build` button, you will be redirected to the code editor.
 Here, you can take full control of your source logic to transform a webhook payload into events or objects to be sent downstream.
 Segment provides templates that make it simple to ingest data from your upstream webhook and offer example code to help you get started.

 ![Functions Editor](images/editor.png)